Peach Salsa with Tomatoes (Sweet, Spicy & Perfect for Summer)

 FAQ – Peach Salsa Edition

-Can i use frozen peaches?
+Can I use frozen peaches?
 Yes, but thaw them first and drain off excess liquid to avoid watery salsa.

 How spicy is this salsa?
 With 4 jalapenos, it’s medium heat.
 For less heat remove the seeds and membranes or just use less jalapenos.
 For extra heat, add that optional cayenne pepper or more jalapenos.